 Standard statistical approaches work well for normal distributions and continuing historic trends while their approach will detect events or make predictions outside the bounds of historical analysis.

 The math behind this, Bayesian statistics and networks, is well understood and the challenge is how to scale it.
-The basis for this is the work of Judea Pearl who developed a branch of mathematics for determining cause-effect relationships from data.
-The platform applies Pearl’s work and Bayesian networks at massive scale on a hosted platform.
-The platform (REFSTM) handles three steps:
+The basis for this is the work of Judea Pearl who developed a branch of mathematics for determining cause and effect relationships in data.
+The platform applies Pearl’s work (Bayesian networks) at massive scale on a hosted platform.
+The platform (REFSTM) handles four steps:

-- Optimization combines these into an optimal assembly.
-An ensemble Bayesian network is created using a Monte Carlo algorithm.
-Initially networks are selected randomly and random changes are made to the model at each stage of the optimization to prevent local maxima becoming a problem.
+- Network Model Creation combines the most important fragments into an optimal ensemble.
+An ensemble Bayesian network is created using a Markov-Chain Monte Carlo algorithm.
+Initially networks are selected randomly and random changes are made to the model at each stage of optimization to prevent local maxima becoming a problem.
 Large numbers of networks are generated each with a different result and some weight reflecting the likelihood it is correct.
-Very large numbers of networks might be generated and perhaps 1,000 of the best selected.
+Very large numbers of networks might be generated and perhaps 500 to 1,000 of the best are selected.
 These are then combined to generate a weighted mean and standard deviation.
 This is what code can be generated for.

-- Finally simulation is run on the ensemble of models to see how much impact there is for a change to each variable.
+- Simulation is run on the ensemble of models to see how much impact you might expect for a change to each variable.
 This gives you a sense of the causal impact of each variable.
-This testing and simulation is done specifically for each models.

-This runs on both Amazon EC2 and on their own supercomputer (130,000+ CPU cores).
-The resulting models are executable locally.
-You can find more information about Via Science www.viascience.com.
+Via Science’s software platform runs on both Amazon EC2 and IBM Blue Gene/Q supercomputers with 130,000+ CPU cores however the resulting models are executable locally.
+You can find more information about Via Science here.